foldda/rda/README.md

 ### The IRda Interface (C#)

-Data objects implement this interface to turn itself to/from an Rda object, so to be transported/exchanged.
+Data objects implement this interface is capable to turn itself to/from an Rda object, which can be transported/exchanged in late-binding fashion.

 ```csharp
 interface IRda